-- " EDUC 4010H: Topics in Mathematics Education Considers both mathematical subject and pedagogical knowledge within the context of the elementary and intermediate ages.
+- " EDUC 4010H: Topics in Mathematics Education - Considers both mathematical subject and pedagogical knowledge within the context of the elementary and intermediate ages.
 Explores the mathematical knowledge necessary to effectively support numeracy development for learners.
 Includes at least 18 hours of field placement.
-Pre- or co-requisite: 60% or higher in EDUC 3010H. - " EDUC 4020H: A STEAM Driven Classroom Considers the integration of science, technology, the environment, engineering, the arts, and mathematics within the context of the elementary and intermediate ages.
+Prerequisite: 60% or higher in EDUC 3010H; or successful completion of a year abroad program and 60% or higher in EDUC 2020H. - " EDUC 4020H: A STEAM Driven Classroom trentu.ca/english

+Considers the integration of science, technology, the environment, engineering, the arts, and mathematics within the context of the elementary and intermediate ages.
 Explores critical thinking and inquiry within this multidisciplinary approach to education.
 Includes at least 18 hours of field placement.
-Pre- or co-requisite: 60% or higher in EDUC 3010H.
+Prerequisite: 60% or higher in EDUC 4010H.